jenninglim/cellular-automaton-farm/README.md

 1. Split the bytes into bits.
 2. extend to include arbitrary size images (i.e. not just dimensions that are powers of 2).
 3. implement function that returns an element in x and y position in a 32 bit character array.
+4. Identify the sparse parts of the map and disregard using bit manipulation (after we have finished bytes to bits).